 And that’s it, the perfect 3 days on this mesmerising white and blue island in October.
 Enjoy the last of the summer sunshine with clear blue calm sea and fine sandy beaches.
 Let us know what you think.
 As always, love to hear about what you got up to while you were out in amazing Mykonos.
 We will leave you with some practical tips below.

 Rent a car

 The roads are not busy and there is plenty of parking everywhere you go in the off peak season.
 The island is not big but there is plenty to explore.

 Plan your restaurants

 Most of the restaurants in Mykonos Town shut for the season from end of September.
 There is certainly benefit in planning ahead if there are particular ones that you must try.

 Bring your own towel or picnic mat and pack some wine/beer/food/snacks when you head out to the beach.
 Most taverna/restaurants are closed for the year.

 If you have time, we would recommend to visit Santorini, or another of the Greek Islands when you travel to Mykonos.
 Below is our recommended itinerary and travel tips for Santorini.

 Santorini is a must-go travel destination on every travellers list and its not hard to see why.
-The breathtaking view from the top of the caldera, the calm of the deep blue Aegean Sea, the joy of the blue sky, the impossibility of pinpointing where one charming hotel starts and another idyllic one ends as they drape over the cliffs makes this place seem unreal. … Continue reading Perfect Holiday in Santorini, Greece – Itinerary and Travel Tips
+The breathtaking view from the top of the caldera, the calm of the deep blue Aegean Sea, the joy of the blue sky, the impossibility of pinpointing where one charming hotel starts and another idyllic one ends as … Continue reading Perfect Holiday in Santorini, Greece – Itinerary and Travel Tips